sherzodcode/diary-API/readme.txt

 First day of using this diary.
 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

+////////
+date: 25.03.2023

+Today was an amazing day Alhamdulilah.
+Not the most productive day but not bad at all.
+I couldn't code at all.
+But now i should

+////////

 /////////
 date: 24.03.2023